grzesiek/sql_migrations/README.md

     ```

     Note that you need to define `default` database configuration.

+    As shown above, it is possible to use ERB-like syntax to use environment variables in config.

 4. Migrations/seed/fixtures can be executed using rake tasks.
 So you will need to create `Rakefile`: